Teaching English in France: Living in France

 Health Benefits

-The French are renowned for having one of the most successful and efficient public health systems in the world.
-The World Health Organization (WHO) ranked the healthcare in France the best in the world in 2000, and every legal resident of France has access under the law of universal coverage, 'la couverture maladie universelle'.
+The French are renowned for having one of the most successful and efficient public health systems in the world; every legal resident has access under the law of universal coverage.
+The World Health Organization ranked the healthcare in France as the best in the world in their 2000 assessment of national health systems.

-EU citizens working in France are automatically included into the free basic healthcare and are given a European Health Insurance Card.
-Non-EU citizens residing temporarily in France will need to check with their insurance company to determine whether a bilateral agreement will cover teaching English in France.
-Typically, it is recommended that ESL teachers purchase additional insurance that will cover any health, prescription, dental, and any other medical expense which could occur while teaching English in France, or in any other ESL destinations.
+EU citizens working in France are automatically eligible for free basic healthcare and are given a European Health Insurance Card.
+Non-EU citizens residing temporarily in France and holding a long-stay visa will be able to enroll into social security, giving them access to basic healthcare at a reduced cost.
+Such residents may also want to check with their domestic insurance company to determine whether a bilateral agreement will cover them while teaching English in France.
+Depending on their medical needs, it may be recommended that ESL teachers purchase additional insurance that will cover any prescription, dental, or other medical expenses they could incur while in France and which are not covered through social security.

 Retirement Age

-French workers are eligible to receive their pensions at the age of 60, regardless of gender or profession.
-Citizens of France can determine at what age they wish to retire.
-There is no mandatory retirement age in France.
-Since the turn of the century, statistics have shown that many of the French people are deciding to retire before they are of a pension-ready age, generally in their early 50's.
+French workers are eligible to receive their pensions at the age of 60-62 (depending on birth year), regardless of gender or profession.
+Five years are added before retirees reach the French pension age and are entitled to draw a full pension.
+Citizens of France can determine at what age they wish to retire as there is no mandatory retirement age.
+That said, statistics have shown that many of the French are deciding to retire before they are of a pension-ready age, generally in their early 50's.

 Technology and Advancement

-North American ESL teachers will have no need to 'rough it' while teaching English in France.
-Like in America, the French have incorporated the use of high-speed Internet, cell phones, digital television and video players, and other modern conveniences into the daily routine, both at home and at work.
+ESL teachers will have no need to 'rough it' while teaching English in France.
+Much like Canadians, the French have easy access to high-speed Internet, smartphones, digital television, and other modern conveniences, both at home and at work.

 Transportation in France

-Commuters in France have a lot of travel options for both long and short distances.
-The French transportation system allows for ESL teachers to easily plan a long-distance trip throughout the French countryside, or to simply get around town and to work with city transit.
+Commuters in France have many travel options for both long and short distances.
+The French transportation system allows for ESL teachers to easily plan a long-distance trip throughout the French countryside or to simply get around town and to work by city transit.
 The combination of roadway, rail, metro, and bus access makes France an easy place to explore, regardless of location.

 Public Transportation

-There are many French taxi drivers that speak English, but be sure to write down in French any destination before getting into a cab just to be on the safe side.
-Taxi rates vary depending on what time of the day it is: rates in the day (7:00 am to 7:00 pm) tend to be less expensive than those at night (7:00 pm to 7:00 am).
-There are extra fees when a taxi takes a customer to the airport.
-Taxi rates also increase if a customer calls the cab company directly, and the extra cost varies depending on how far the car needs to travel to get to the pick-up location.
-The most affordable way to hire a taxi is to simply wave one down, or to find a taxi stand (usually located at a busy shopping area).
+There are many French taxi drivers who speak English, but be sure to write down in French any destination before getting into a cab just to be on the safe side.
+Taxi rates vary depending on the time of day: rates in the daytime (7:00 am to 7:00 pm) tend to be less expensive than those at night (7:00 pm to 7:00 am).
+Be aware that there are extra fees when a taxi takes a customer to the airport.
+Taxi rates also increase if a customer calls the cab company directly, with the extra cost varying based on how far the car needs to travel to the pick-up location.
+The most affordable ways to hire a taxi are to simply wave one down or to find a taxi stand (usually located at a busy shopping area).
+Additionally, the public transportation in major cities of France is considered somewhat expensive and encourages tourists to opt for ridesharing services such as Uber, Heetch, and GoCarShare, which are known to be more cost-effective.

-With France's central location in Europe, the French rail system is not only a great way to get around France, it is also an excellent way to travel to other European nations.
-Commuters on the French railway are able to travel to Belgium, Luxembourg, Germany, Switzerland, Italy, and Spain.
-With the completion of the Chunnel in 1994, ESL teachers can now use the Eurorail service to travel from France to England without the hassle of transferring.
+With France's central location in Europe, the French rail system (SNCF) is not only a great way to get around France, it is also an excellent way to travel to other European nations.
+Commuters on French rail are able to travel to Belgium, Luxembourg, Germany, Switzerland, Italy, Monaco, and Spain.
+With the completion of the "Chunnel" (Channel Tunnel) in 1994, ESL teachers can now use the Eurorail service to travel between France and England as well without the hassle of transferring.

-In addition to having 31,840 km of railroad, the nation's urban dwellers are able to ride one of the seven French metro systems.
-There are subway systems in the following French cities: Paris, Laon, Lille, Lyon, Marseilles, Rennes, and Toulouse.
+In addition to having 29,900 km of railroad, the nation's urban dwellers are able to ride one of the six French metro systems, as well as many light rail and tramways.
+Subway systems can be found in the following French cities: Paris, Lille, Lyon, Marseille, Rennes, and Toulouse.
 Since 1900, the Paris Métro has been transporting the citizens of Paris throughout the city.
 Today, the Paris Métro is one of the busiest metro systems in Europe, with only the Moscow Metro experiencing more daily European traffic.

-There are plenty of subway stations in Paris.
-On average, commuters can find a station every 500 metres.
-There are nearly 300 metro stations located in Paris alone.
+There are plenty of metro stations in Paris.
+With over 300 located throughout the city, commuters can usually find a station every 500 metres.

-Although not as comfortable as the other options, the bus is an affordable alternative of transportation in France.
+Although not as comfortable as the other options, the bus is an affordable transportation alternative in France.
 The bus systems can be somewhat confusing, as each region and town has its own network.
 For ease of use, asking employers ahead of time for the addresses of the major stations near the school will help in acquiring maps and transit schedules once in country.
+Remember that a bus travelling between cities is usually referred to as un car, whereas a bus operating within the city limits is referred to as un bus.

 Other Modes of Transportation

-Other modes of transportation that are available for ESL teachers include:
+Other modes of transportation that are available to ESL teachers include:

 The idea of riding a bicycle around the countryside of France is a popular notion for some foreigners.
 In addition to being a way to take in the French scenery, a bicycle is a cheap and excellent way to get around a French city.
 Bicycles can be either purchased or rented.

-European drivers are generally known for striking fear into those expatriates who decide to get behind the wheel, and French drivers are no different.
-Driving in France will take some practice, but eventually most people find that they grow accustomed to fast speeds and bumper-to-bumper traffic jams.
+European drivers are generally known for striking fear into those expatriates who decide to get behind the wheel.
+Driving in France will take some practice, but eventually most people find that they grow accustomed to fast speeds, narrower lanes and bumper-to-bumper traffic jams.

-Drivers are able to drive for up to one year with their Canadian driver's licence, but once an ESL teacher has been in France for 365 days, they may only drive with a French driver's licence.
-ESL teachers from the following provinces, Quebec, Newfoundland and Labrador, and Ontario, can simply trade their provincially-issued license for a French version.
-Residents of other provinces will need to go through a testing process before being issued a French driver’s license.
-For more information please visit the Canadian Embassy’s website.
+Drivers are able to drive for up to one year with their Canadian driver's licence.
+Once an ESL teacher has been in France for 365 days, s/he may only drive with a French driver's licence.
+ESL teachers from the following provinces can simply trade their provincially-issued licence for a French version: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland & Labrador, Prince Edward Island, Ontario and Quebec.
+Residents of other provinces or territories will need to go through a testing process before being issued a French driver’s licence.
+Find more information on the website of the French Embassy in Canada: https://ca.ambafrance.org/Driving-in-France-with-a-canadian-licence.

 Preparing to Teach English in France

 Many recent TESOL graduates find that researching France is an excellent way to learn and grow familiar with their teaching destination before even stepping onto a plane.
-There are plenty of online resources that offer information about living in France and its many attractions, and provide guidance concerning finding an English-teaching job that fits.
-In addition to providing factual information, the Internet is a great resource for reading about experiences other ESL teachers have had teaching English abroad in France - there may even be options to interact with those already teaching in the country.
+While experience with the French language will greatly help with a job search, there are still numerous English sources available online.
+Many of these resources offer information about living in France and its many attractions, and provide guidance concerning finding an English-teaching job that fits.
+In addition to providing factual information, the Internet is a great resource for reading about the experiences of other ESL teachers working in France and there may even be options to interact with those already established in the country.

-Take a look at the websites listed below: these links are ESL teaching resources that we believe to be useful.
+Take a look at the websites listed below.

 Language in France

-French may be a language not that foreign to most, since many have taken at least one class in the language during their schooling.
+French may be a language not that foreign to most, since many have taken at least one French course during their schooling.
 Brushing up on or learning the following day-to-day phrases will be of great help while in France.
-Many ESL jobs require that the applicant have some understanding of the French language:
+Additionally, many ESL jobs require that the applicant have some understanding of the French language:

 • My name is______.